Capsizing of the Wonder Sea: Entertainment activities

-The following day, representatives of the two cruise ships also announced and apologized on their official media platforms.
-According to a statement from Ambassador Cruise, yesterday's controversial entertainment activities and fireworks display were pre-scheduled and carried out as planned.
-However, the company also admitted that the incident was the result of a lack of sensitivity in handling the situation, leading to a wave of controversy in a tragic context.
-The company also said that it had conducted an internal review, reviewed its operating procedures, and committed to thoroughly remedying the incident.

-Shortly thereafter, on July 24, the unit officially announced a long-term support program for orphaned children in the Hạ Long shipwreck.
-It is known that each month, children under 18 years old and orphans will receive 6 million VND, orphans will receive 3 million VND, until they turn 18 years old.
-In case of teenagers from 18 to 22 years old, they will be supported with tuition fees and vocational training if needed.
-This support program has been proposed by the unit to People's Committee Quảng Ninh and the Department of Health to coordinate in providing information for implementation.

 Meanwhile, Sea Octopus confirmed that the fireworks display during the rescue operation was a serious and unacceptable mistake.
 The unit's representative said that the cause stemmed from a lack of information updating and situation assessment, which caused a part of the ship's operations to be not fully aware of the ongoing incident.
 The unit also pledged to tighten its emergency information and internal operations procedures, and expressed its desire to accompany and support the victims' families in the post-accident period.
 Immediately afterwards, on July 24, at the regular press conference for the second quarter of 2025 of the Ministry of Culture, Sports and Tourism of Vietnam, Deputy Director of the Vietnam National Authority of Tourism – Phạm Văn Thủy criticized the act of selling fireworks as an insensitive act.